RichyBoy/github-pages/_posts/2025-02-02-postgressecrets.md

 ## Databases in the SOHO environment

 In may ways it would be simple just to run up an AWS or Azure instance to provide you a database server.
-I am not opposed to simple, far from it and I approve of simple, but my end goal is a role-out an entire app estate via Tofu (or helm/kubernetes) and a database is just one component of that vision.
+I am not opposed to simple, far from it and I approve of simple, but my end goal is a role-out of an entire app estate via Tofu (or helm/kubernetes) and a database is just one component of that vision.

 As an experienced developer/engineer it is easy to tangle yourself up in decisions you would only make in the enterprise environment: I'm not running the storage on a NAS, I don't really care about performance and anyway it is going to run on my 2-core N54L microserver.
 That said, there are certain things that are sane if you are going to run a 'proper' database in a container: don't use /var storage, do setup proper credentials and where appropriate use secrets.
 As it happens my bind storage is on a RAID array.